Restricted Cash and Short-Term Investments

 |Restricted Cash and Short-Term Investments||Restricted Cash and Short-Term Investments

 Restricted cash primarily includes amounts related to requirements under certain contracts with MSP customers, for whom the Company manages the customers’ contingent staffing requirements, including processing of associate vendor billings into single, combined customer billings and distribution of payments to associate vendors on behalf of customers, as well as minimum cash deposits required to be maintained as collateral.
 Distribution of payments to associate vendors are generally made shortly after receipt of payment from customers, with undistributed amounts included in restricted cash and accounts payable between receipt and distribution of these amounts, where contractually required.
-At November 1, 2020 and November 3, 2019 restricted cash included $9.2 million and $9.3 million, respectively, restricted for payment to associate vendors and $0.5 million and $0.5 million, respectively, restricted for other collateral accounts.
+At October 31, 2021 and November 1, 2020 restricted cash included $3.8 million and $9.2 million, respectively, restricted for payment to associate vendors and $0.5 million in both periods, restricted for other collateral accounts.

 The entire disclosure for cash and cash equivalent footnotes, which may include the types of deposits and money market instruments, applicable carrying amounts, restricted amounts and compensating balance arrangements.
 Cash and equivalents include: (1) currency on hand (2) demand deposits with banks or financial institutions (3) other kinds of accounts that have the general characteristics of demand deposits (4) short-term, highly liquid investments that are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
 Generally, only investments maturing within three months from the date of acquisition qualify.